Computing Graph Edit Distance with Algorithms on Quantum Devices: Numerical Results

 \subsection{Comparing variational algorithms}

-Figure~\ref{fig:results_variational} shows the comparison of performance between VQE, QAOA, and SA.
-Considering the current state of NISQ devices, we have tested variational approach for instances of GED with graphs having at most 5 vertices (thus our circuit uses 25 qubits).
-In any case, the classical approach leads to much better solutions.
+Figure~\ref{fig:results_variational} shows the comparison of the performance of VQE, QAOA, and SA.
+Considering the current state of NISQ devices, we have tested the variational approach on instances of GED with graphs having at most 5 vertices (thus our circuit uses 25 qubits).
+For these small dimensions, the classical approach leads to much better solutions.
 In particular, no variational approaches are able to find an exact solution for instances having $n \ge 4$ vertices.

-Increasing the number of repetitions $p$ of the layers does not improve the performance.
-This is in contrast with the surmise that circuits with a higher number of layers (thus more parameters) are more expressive, e.g. for $n=5$ the VQE with $p=1$ (100 parameters) performs better than the VQE with $p=3$ (200 parameters), as in Figure \ref{fig:results_variational}.
+Increasing the number of repetitions may marginally improve the performances: VQE with $p=3$ outperforms VQE with $p=1$ for any choice of $n$, while for QAOA the configuration with $p=1$ performs equal or better than the one with $p=3$.
+Theoretically, in the limit of $p \rightarrow \infty$, the probability of success is guaranteed to be 1 (see \cite{fahriqaoa}).
+However, increasing the number of layers becomes really costly in terms of the evaluation of the expectation value of the cost Hamiltonian.
+In fact, the dimensions of the parameter search space scales, when no {\it a priori} symmetries are known, as $[- \pi, \pi]^p \times [- \pi, \pi]^p $.
+To gain insight on the low performances of the QAOA algorithm we consider the energy landscape of the associate Hamiltonian of the QUBO formulation of the GED of two graphs having four vertices and with $p=1$.
+For the case considered, the Hamiltonian $H_C$ has a discrete spectrum with 88 eigenenergies, whose ground state is degenerate.

-As a side remark, it turns out that SA is not always the best performing classical approach.
-Since quantum approaches do not outperform SA, we can state that the nowadays available quantum technologies are not mature enough for the GED problem.
-The detailed performances of all classical heuristics that we have tested are shown in Appendix~\ref{appendix:results}.
+We report the energy landscape obtained in Fig. \ref{fig:energy_Qaoa}, where it is clear that the Hamiltonian does not have a unique global minima, leading to a low performance of the optimization technique provided by the QAOA for the QUBO formulation of the GED problem.